Sherborne Abbey: Saxon

-When St Aldhelm built his cathedral (starting after about 705, and prior to his 709 decease), it was to the west of the current building – the west wall of the current church is the site of the east wall of St Aldhelm's.
+When St Aldhelm built his cathedral (starting after about 705, and prior to his deathin 709), it was to the west of the current building – the west wall of the current church is the site of the east wall of St Aldhelm's.
 In c.1050 Bishop Ælfwold II built a new cathedral and abbey church on the current site that was, apparently, one of the largest in England.
 Of this, the known surviving parts are the west wall and the core of the columns supporting the two westernmost arches.
 At the west end of the north aisle, a Saxon doorway from c.1050 survives.
 This would have led into a large porch flanking a west tower as was conventional with Saxon church-architecture.
 Roger of Caen rebuilt much of Ælfwold II's church c.1130, replacing it with a much larger Norman-style church on the same site, completed c.1180.
 This is the reason why the nave is shorter (only five bays) than the typical Anglo-Norman church nave.